From Baptist Health South Florida

 Too much sitting, or as much as 10 hours a day of not moving around, can increase your risk of chronic disease, including high cholesterol, blood pressure and blood sugar — all risk factors linked to the No. 1 cause of death in the United States: heart disease.

-A new analysis of nine previous studies has concluded that 30 to 40 minutes per day of being active is a good remedy for sitting for 10 hours or more daily.
+An analysis of nine previous studies has concluded that 30 to 40 minutes per day of "moderate- to vigorous-intensity physical activity" is a good remedy for sitting for 10 hours or more daily.
 The studies involved a total of 44,370 people in four different countries who were wearing some form of a fitness tracker.

-Sedentary living is more of an issue during the COVID-19 pandemic that has forced many adults to work from home.
-The new analysis, published in the British Journal of Sports Medicine, found the risk of death among those with a more sedentary lifestyle increased as their physical activity of “moderate-to-vigorous intensity” decreased.
+Sedentary living has been more of an issue during the COVID-19 pandemic, with many adults transitioning from the office to home-based workdays.
+The analysis, published in the British Journal of Sports Medicine, found the risk of death among those with a more sedentary lifestyle increased as their physical activity of “moderate-to-vigorous intensity” decreased.

 The research findings based on fitness trackers closely align with new World Health Organization guidelines, which recommend 150-300 minutes of moderate intensity, or 75-150 minutes of vigorous intensity physical activity, every week to counter sedentary behavior.
 The American Heart Association (AHA) also recommends at least 150 minutes per week of moderate-intensity aerobic activity or 75 minutes per week of vigorous aerobic activity, or a combination of both.